11 Reasons Why Nobody Does Death Like the South

 Nobody does death like the South.
-For starters, this is the Bible Belt, so many of us view the separation between the bereaved and the departed as a temporary state.
-That keeps the door between here and, well, “there” sort of propped open.
-Many a Sunday afternoon, I’ve listened to my mother and her siblings try to figure out if they’ll know each other in heaven.
-And after everybody else would offer his or her theological perspective, Mama would settle the question her way: “Well, I just believe we’re gonna know each other.
-Who wants coffee?”
+For starters, faith is important to many Southerners, so some view the separation between the bereaved and the departed as a temporary state.
+That keeps the door between here and, well, "there" sort of propped open.
+Many a Sunday afternoon, I've listened to my mother and her siblings try to figure out if they'll know each other in heaven.
+And after everybody else would offer his or her theological perspective, Mama would settle the question her way: "Well, I just believe we're gonna know each other.
+Who wants coffee?"

-When a loved one passes (BTW, Southerners don’t die–we pass away, cross over, leave this mortal world, or go on), we take comfort in time-honored funeral rituals.
+When a loved one passes (By the way, Southerners don't die–we pass away, cross over, leave this mortal world, or go on), we take comfort in time-honored funeral rituals.
 Sadly, we have abandoned some of the old ways.
-Here are seven that we should always cling to—or work together to revive:
+Here are eleven that we should always cling to—or work together to revive:

-Today, it’s not unusual to see women wearing (gasp!) pastels, floral prints, and pants to services.
 Back in the day, my mother and her sisters had official Funeral Dresses in black, navy, or dark brown.
-The only acceptable accessories included a VERY understated matching fascinator and gloves (because we’re mourning, not throwing a bridal tea).
+The only acceptable accessories included a VERY understated matching fascinator and gloves (because we're mourning, not throwing a bridal tea).
+Make no mistake: Southern funerals are still a fashion show, just like Easter service and our weddings, but more understated.

+Nowadays cremation has become the popular route, but it wasn't always that way.
 I once attended a Southern funeral with a friend from Up North, and he was mortified to see an open casket at the altar.
-But Southerners want to tell Memaw goodbye, face to face.
-And we want an opportunity to say things like, “Doesn’t she look natural?”
+Southerners want to tell Memaw goodbye, face to face.
+And we want an opportunity to say things like, "Doesn't she look natural?"

 My Midwestern sister-in-law was stunned when I told her that Southerners are drawn to floral banners that suggest we can speak to The Almighty through a plastic telephone that's color-coordinated with (and affixed to) the gladiola spray: